0DTE Options for Beginners — step-by-step staircase motif showing progressive learning path

 • Revenge trading.
 Took your max loss?
 Done for the day.

 • Ignoring session type.
-An iron condor on a trend day is a losing trade by design.
+A range-bound structure on a Trend Day is a losing trade by design.

 • Oversizing.
 One oversized loss wipes a month of gains.